 Those serving in active service, such as the armed forces, police, firefighters, paramedics and humanitarian and aid workers, are exempt from paying IHT if they die in active service.

 Am I exempt if married?

 If a person passes away and, at the time of their death, they leave assets to a spouse or registered civil partner – then if they are living in the UK they are exempt from IHT.
 However, this is complex area and IHT can be payable on the death of the second person.
 The specialist teams at Nowell Meller will be happy to provide further advice either over the phone or face to face or sign post clients to specialist IHT Tax Planners.
-Please call our Stafford office on 01785 252377 or our Stoke on Trent office on 01782 813315.
+Please call our team on 01785 252377 for Stafford, 01782 987551 for Newcastle-under-Lyme, or 01270 446260 for Alsager.